walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

 ![](./images/airflow-ui.png)

 3. Now there is no executable Dag file in our Airflow, we can upload dags/example_dag.py in our code to CodeCommit.
-For how to upload, please refer to Uploading files to Amazon CodeCommit.
+For how to upload, please refer to Uploading files to Amazon CodeCommit(https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-file.html).
 After uploading, we will see the Dag file in Airflow, click Trigger Dags to run.

 ![](./images/airflow-dags.png)